Mara-Li/Knitting-bot/README.md

-# Ping Thread
+## Thread Member Auto-Adder

-A bot that help you to add user to a thread, to keep the thread always visible for everyone, without pinging them each time!
+A bot that help you to add user to a thread, to keep the thread always visible for everyone!

 > **Note**
 > The user added to the thread need to have the permission to see it.

+> **Warning**
+> For the moment, it's not possible to do not mention the user when adding them to the thread.

 The bot will automatically add user to a thread when:
 - A user join the server and have the permission to see the thread